Aicent-Stack/manifesto/rfcs/RFC-007-BEWHO-PERSONA.md

 1.  **Mask Factory (RFC-007-A)**: The "Identity Forge."
 Generates 128-bit social masks bound to specific archetypes (Creator, Architect, Diplomat) with deterministic ethical weights.
 2.  **Consistency Auditor (RFC-007-B)**: The "Moral Metronome."
 Real-time auditing of behavioral drift between Digital Intent (RFC-001) and Physical Torque (RFC-005).
-3.  **Identity Evaporation (RFC-007-C)**: The "GUI XU Integration."
+3.  **Identity Evaporation (RFC-007-C)**: The "GUIXU Integration."
 Provides the mechanism for instantaneous psychological sanitization in the event of an IQA-ORG (RFC-009) breach.

 ---